containers/build/Documentation/dependencies.md

 dependencies (which happens if you use the `run` command after a `dep add` command) it immediately falls back to performing AppC discovery to find the image.
 This means that local dependencies are not currently supported.
+In other words, when rkt attempts to load an image with a dependency on `example.com/imagename`, it will first check its local store for this image, and if it's not there it'll then attempt to perform AppC discovery to go find it on the network. acbuild doesn't have a persistent store, so if it needs to fetch dependencies (which it does when the `acbuild run` command is used) it'll just search on the network for it.
+Getting a persistent acbuild store is a work-in-progress.

+## Docker images as dependencies ##

+You cannot reference Docker images as dependencies in an AppC image, so acbuild doesn't allow `acbuild dependency add docker://alpine`.

+You can, however, run a Docker image through `docker2aci`, and then open that image for modification with acbuild.
+There's even support for this in acbuild for convenience, `acbuild begin docker://alpine`.

 [1]: subcommands/begin.md
 [2]: subcommands/dependency.md